marciosouzajunior/PentaShapes/README.md

 - If you're a dev who loves music: **let’s build it together!**
 - If you're a guitarist: open issues with feedback, ideas or requests.
-- Contributions in UX, performance or new scale systems are more than welcome!
+- Contributions in UX or new scale systems are more than welcome!

 ---